mautrix/docs/bridges/general/double-puppeting.md

 # Double puppeting
 You can replace the Matrix ghost of your remote account with your Matrix account.
 When you do so, messages that you send from other clients will be sent from your Matrix account instead of the default ghost user.
+In most of the bridges, this is necessary to bridge DMs you send from other clients to Matrix.

 Also, in servers that don't support [MSC2409] (i.e. Synapse before v1.22), it is the only way to enable bridging of ephemeral events, such as presence, typing